Urigo/graphql-modules/website/docs/index.md

 The idea behind this is to implement the **[Separation of Concerns](https://deviq.com/separation-of-concerns/)** design pattern in GraphQL and to allow you to write simple modules that only do what they need to.
 This way, they're easier to write, maintain and test.

-During development, GraphQL-Modules allow you to separate your GraphQL schema definitions, while in runtime, you'll be able to serve a unified schema.
+During development, GraphQL-Modules allow you to separate your GraphQL schema definitions, while at runtime, you'll be able to serve a unified schema.

 ## Structure